Does Winning Make a Difference?

 Get ready!
 The NSNC Column Writing Contest is coming up and national bragging rights could be yours.
 Eight categories, 36 ways to place, and cash prizes!
 A specially designed NSNC Winner’s Badge is given to all winners for personal website posting.

-Your frustrations were heard: The 2018 submission process is being streamlined, thanks to Contest Chair and board member Brian Thompson of Flagler University.
-Next year, it’s going to be much easier for both contestants and celebrity judges.
+Your frustrations were heard: The 2018 submission process is being streamlined, thanks to Contest Chair and board member Brian Thompson of Flagler College.

-Meanwhile, choose your contest samples and be ready to submit when the contest goes live in early 2018.
+Choose your contest samples and be ready to submit.
 Again, NSNC members enjoy a sizable discount fee to enter, so join now.
-(Members: $25/entry v.
-Non-Members: $50/entry.)
+(Members: $30/entry v.
+Non-Members: $60/entry.)